How To Make Someone Relax

 4. Alternative And Complementary Therapies

-Before you try any complementary therapies, check with your doctor or a district nurse to see if they're appropriate for the person you're caring for.
+Before you try complementary therapies, check with your doctor or a district nurse to see if they're appropriate for the person you care for.

 Complementary therapies can be used in addition to regular medical care to help people relax.

-- Aromatherapy, in which essential oils are used in a warm bath or an oil burner, is one of them.
+- Aromatherapy is one in which essential oils are used in a warm bath or an oil burner.